Strengthening maternal, newborn and child health:

 published by Newsdesk Media Group and the G8 Research Group, 2012

-To order a printed copy of the full publication, please click here. • To download a low-resolution pdf, click here.
+To download a low-resolution pdf, click here.

 When the G8 leaders gather at the US presidential retreat of Camp David in May, it will mark their third summit since the 2010 Canadian Summit, where the historic $5 billion Muskoka Initiative on Maternal, Newborn and Child Health (MNCH) was launched.
 Last year, during the G8 Deauville Summit in France, I referred to Muskoka as ‘a game-changer in terms of donor commitments' to save the lives and improve the health of pregnant women, newborns and children under five – the three groups most vulnerable to preventable disease.